pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_publish-and-subscribe.md

 ### Other examples

-Subscribe to the Presence channel of a channel group
+#### Subscribe to the Presence channel of a channel group

-- Requires Stream Controller + Presence add-ons.
+Requires Stream Controller and Presence add-ons.

 ```
 1/**